 If you're someone who juggles both personal and commercial projects, the Unlimited Plan is a no-brainer.
 At just over $16 a month (or $199 a year), you get the freedom to use Artlist's music across a multitude of platforms without any restrictions.

 This plan is most recommended for freelancers and small businesses.
 You can use the music for client projects, paid advertisements, and even in broadcast settings.
-This is a comprehensive guide to freedom in the creative world, all for less than the monthly cost of a gym membership.
+The platform offers a range of features that cater to creative needs, and its pricing is comparable to other monthly expenses, like a gym membership.

 (Custom) Contact Artlist for pricing